MarinaHuber/blog/_posts/2024-06-19-all-things-localization.markdown

 Use scripts in your CI configuration (e.g., GitHub Actions, Jenkins) to integrate this step.

 ### Final Thoughts
-In Summary I have chosen **SOLUTION 1** for my dynamic translations but there’s no right answer.
+In summary I have chosen **SOLUTION 1** for my translation strategy but there’s no right answer.
 It varies from project to project.

-Maybe some of the researched and tested options above can help you tailor to your next project?
-Some basics:
+Basic recap:

 *  Extracted LocalizeStringKeys / NSLocalizedString
 *  Turn on Use Compiler to Extract Swift Strings project build setting